We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Now that we’ve looked at the basics of how Shopify and Etsy work, let’s move onto how easy they are to use.

-Etsy and Shopify are both designed to be easy for e-commerce newbies to start selling with.
+Etsy and Shopify are both designed to be easy for ecommerce novices to start selling with.

 When you sign up for an account on either platform, an onboarding process is provided that takes you through the key steps needed to start selling.